Not the greatest Ford Western but still classy

 The last John Ford silent Western we’ll look at in this series of posts, before moving on to more modern pictures, is in fact the last he made.
 He wouldn’t work in the genre for a long while, only ‘breaking his fast’ with his first talkie oater, Stagecoach, in 1939.

 He had made over forty silent Westerns to date, and become known for them.
 Working with his brother Francis Ford, then on his own, at Universal in the 1910s, and then for Fox in the 20s, he made Westerns with Buck Jones, Hoot Gibson and George O’Brien, among others.
-Many were very well received and did well at the box-office.
+Many were very well received and were successful at the box-office.
 In 1924 he landed the plum job of helming Fox’s answer to Paramount’s 1923 epic The Covered Wagon, and the result was his first truly great picture, The Iron Horse in 1924.
 But then there was a pause.
 He worked on other genres.
 3 Bad Men was the last Western of Ford’s Fox contract and almost an afterthought.

 Fox made quite a ballyhoo about 3 Bad Men – “John Ford’s Successor to The Iron Horse Looms as One of the Biggest Hits on Film Horizon”, said the publicity – but it must be said at the outset that it is certainly did not have the epic scale of The Iron Horse, despite a 92-minute runtime, some impressive location shooting and a huge land-rush scene.
 William S Hart had treated the theme the year before in Tumbleweeds, released by United Artists, though Ford’s work is visually superior.